ZinDaria/VBA_Chalange/README.md

 The issue with runing on all sheets partially solved with help of ChatGPT.
 Also used it for understanding some functions and formulas.

-Additional thanks for help to my instructors: Mizanur and Hassan Mehmood.
+Additional thanks for help to my instructors: Mizanur Rahman and Hassan Mehmood.